kata198/jsonToCsv/README.md

 			--null-value=XXX          Use "XXX" instead of an empty string as the null value

+			--quote-fields=X          Defaults to "Smart quoting", i.e. fields will be quoted according to RFC 4180 as-needed.
+You can specify "true" or "false" here explicitly to force a behaviour

 			--help                    Show this message
 			--format-help             Show usage on format string representation